Chaosmose/PdSSync/README.md

 # PdSSync #

-A simple delta synchronizer for large repositories.
+A simple delta synchronizer for documents and data between devices.
-The synchronization relies on a client software and a Restfull service (currently implemented in PHP) It allows to synchronizes local and distant sets of files grouped in a root folder by using a mediation service.
+The synchronization relies on a client software and a Restfull service It allows to synchronizes local and distant sets of files grouped in a root folder by using a mediation service.

+## Approach ##

+- do not rely on any framework
+- delegate as much as possible the synchronization logic to the clients to distribute the load and to save server charge and bandwidth
+- keep it as minimal and simple as possible
+- do not focus on conflict resolution but on fault resilience (there is no transactional guarantee)
+- allow very efficient caching and mem caching strategy (we will provide advanced implementation samples)
+- hash maps can be encrypted
+- allow advanced hashing strategy ( like considering that a modified file should not be synchronized bec)

-PdSSync is still in early development phases do not use in any project !
+**PdSSync** is still in early development phases do not use in any project !
+Currently the web api is prototyped in PHP , JAVA and Python port would be appreciate feel free to contact me.
+We will support soon MessagePack encoding.

 ## HashMap  ##